raulgbcr/lednetwf_ble/README.md

  - External remotes or commands do not reflect their changes on Home Assistant

 ## Instalation
+### Requeriments
+You need to have the bluetooth component configured and working in Home Assistant in order to use this integration.
 ### Manual installation

 Clone this repository into `config/custom_components/lednetwf_ble` Home Assistant folder.